Lois White: Career

-In 1927 she became a part-time tutor at Elam, teaching the junior drawing classes, while at the same time taking a part-time position teaching art at Takapuna Grammar School.
-From 1934 she was full-time at Elam until her retirement in January 1963.

-Her career as a painter continued in concurrently with her teaching career, being accepted as a full "Working Member" of the Auckland Society of Arts in 1931 and exhibiting regularly with the Society.
+In 1928, White graduated from Elam and became a part-time tutor at the school, teaching the junior drawing classes.
+At the same time, she took a part-time position teaching art at Takapuna Grammar School.
+She would continue to live at home with her mother and sister, Gwen, in order to provide financial support.
+Her career as a painter continued concurrently with her teaching career, being accepted as a full "Working Member" of the Auckland Society of Arts in 1931 and exhibiting regularly with the Society.